ocalalex/Predicting-Abandonment/README.md

 Under src, there are a number of folders.
 Most of them went unused for me, but I didn't want to delete anything in case I missed something important.
 If you fork this repository, feel free to clean it up.
 The only one that you will probably need is src/main.
 In here, you can find the samples folder that contains the samples that the automator uses. src/main also contains the python scripts that the automator uses: api_modified.py, clone_scraper.py, etc.

+The flag_abandon_tool folder has the documentation and the script for a tool that a previous student wrote that I didn't end up using, but could be useful for a future student.